 Umaibo – Tasty, light crispy tube of puffed corn in various flavours.
 One of these is pizza flavour (on the right) and I’m not sure what the other flavour is, possibly cheese?
 Regardless they are really nice and flavourful.
 It’s great to see them in the Freedom Japanese Market box.

 Two of the smaller items were this Kuro-Be Gum.
-This is a black gum which will colour your tongue black.
-I was to chicken to try this one for fear it would be licorice flavour because I don’t like licorice and it would have been a shame to waste it.
+This is black gum which will colour your tongue black.
+I was too chicken to try this one for fear it would be liquorice flavour because I don’t like liquorice and it would have been a shame to waste it.

-These adorable little candies are Monster Stamps, quite apt for the October box with Halloween at the time.
+These adorable little candies are Monster Stamps, so they are quite apt for the October box as Halloween is this month.
 There is a green witch and a blue and purple ghost stamp candy.
 You simply lick them and then you can stamp them.
 I stamped the back of my hand.
 The ghost one came out quite well, though the witch one was a little blurry.
 What surprised me was how well they printed colour-wise.
 The transfer was pretty impressive for candy.
-It’s great to get seasonal and limited edition snacks and candy like these in the Freedom Japanese Market box.
+It’s so great to get seasonal and limited edition snacks and candy-like these in the Freedom Japanese Market box.

 I’ve put these last 3 candies together in one photo as they look lost on their own lol

-I am partial to a gummy candy and these Frog Eyes were really yummy.
-I tried the bottom one, which was cola flavoured.
+I am partial to gummy candy and I have to say that these Frog Eyes were really yummy.
+I tried the brown one, which was cola flavoured.
 It always amazes just how much flavour Japanese candy like this has.
 It’s usually very intense.
 Just a really nice soft gummy candy.